Mount Diablo, Los Vaqueros

-Save Mount Diablo’s new map will be publicly available to purchase beginning October 1st at Save Mount Diablo’s office, located at 1901 Olympic Boulevard, Suite 320 in Walnut Creek, for $10.00, or by mail for an additional $2.50 in postage and handling (total $12.50).
+Save Mount Diablo’s new map is publicly available to purchase for $10.00 at Save Mount Diablo’s office, located at 1901 Olympic Boulevard, Suite 320 in Walnut Creek, or by mail for an additional $2.50 in postage and handling (total $12.50).

 The Original Diablo Wilderness Map

 Save Mount Diablo’s New Regional Recreation

 By Seth Adams & John Kelly

 Save Mount Diablo has produced the first regional trail

 map of the Diablo area including Mount Diablo State Park, Los Vaqueros